 What is surprising is that the Victor Hotel makes its fourth floor avoidable for guests and that some willingly book rooms there in hopes of catching a glimpse of something spooky.
 Other phenomena are regularly said to occur at the hotel, such as kitchen utensils being thrown across the room, visions of misty figures accompanied by bursts of cold air, and the elevator traveling from floor to floor all by itself.

 321 Victor Ave, Victor, CO 80860 | 719-689-3553 | Victor Hotel

 If you live in Denver, the strange and historic site of the Brown Palace Hotel is probably something you’re used to.
 In fact, you might have had high tea or a fancy cocktail here at some point.
 But, according to some, this iconic Denver location is the site of some creepy and unexplainable happenings, particularly in the Brown Palace Club, which served as campaign headquarters for Dwight D. Eisenhower long ago.

 One of the more unsettling accounts includes sections of the club’s carpet moving around and “crawling” as if it were alive.
 Multiple witnesses have reported seeing visions of a railroad conductor adorned with a uniform from the late 1800s.

 In 1911, two men were shot, including an innocent bystander, in a crime of passion in the hotel’s “Marble Bar.”
-If you’re prone to the belief that ghosts stick around after traumatic deaths or unfinished business, these souls of those murdered during that tragic event could still be lingering around the hotel today.
+If you’re prone to the belief that ghosts stick around after traumatic deaths or unfinished business, the souls of those murdered during that tragic event could still be lingering around the hotel today.

 321 17th St, Denver, CO 80202 | 303-297-3111 | Brown Palace Hotel